You’ve got lots of lighting options for bugging out or hunkering down at home to ride out an emergency.

 - Some users have reported issues with charging

 PrimalCamp LED Torch

-Compact and affordable, this hand crank flashlight may not have all the bells and whistles of some of the more expensive products, but as an emergency flashlight, it performs well.
+Compact and affordable, this hand crank flashlight comes in a 4-pack.
+It may not have all the bells and whistles of some of the more expensive products, but as an emergency flashlight, it performs well.

-Put in seven minutes of cranking, and you’ll get an hour of light for your efforts.
+Put in one minute of cranking, and you’ll get 10 minutes of light for your efforts.
 Alternatively, leave it out in the sun for 10 hours, and your battery will be fully charged.

 While it won’t illuminate the entire forest, it will give you enough light to perform chores around the campsite and track down that missing sock!

 The batteries store power so efficiently that, once charged, they’ll hold their power long past nightfall.